- Kitchen & Home

-But just because you live in a small house or flat, it doesn’t have to be this way.
-With a little planning you’ll soon grow to love your smaller space.
-With clever space-saving tricks and specially-designed appliances, you can create a small but organised kitchen without breaking the bank.
+But just because you live in a small house or flat, it doesn’t mean you have to give up on home-cooked meals.
+With a few clever space-saving tricks and specially-designed appliances, you can create a small but perfectly formed kitchen without breaking the bank.

 Handy hacks for the home chef

 Like to think of yourself as the next Jamie Oliver?
 It can be hard being a hands-on chef in a tiny kitchen.
 Where are you supposed to chop and peel your veg when the worktop is only just big enough for a spice rack and a cutlery jar?
 Give yourself some breathing space with these hacks:

 - Over-the-sink chopping board to create a space-saving food prep area for slicing and dicing